Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 If a registration/notification for a substance is transferred from the legal initiator to the legal successor, who already has a valid registration/notification for the same substance, the status of the transferred registration/notification will be marked ‘Annulled’, because a legal entity can only have one registration for the same substance.

 Tonnage band update

 For transferred registrations when the originating legal entity has registered the same substance as the legal successor and the tonnage of the originating legal entity is higher than the registered substance of the legal successor, the system will keep track of the legal successor's right to a higher tonnage band.
-The legal successor will still need to submit a spontaneous update to indicate the higher tonnage band.
-For transferred pre-registrations, the tonnage band will not be updated when a legal entity change is completed for the same pre-registered substance.
-In this case, the legal successor will have to modify the pre-registration as explained in Q&A 345.
+The legal successor will need to submit a spontaneous update to indicate the higher tonnage band.
+No fee applies for this update.

 The Agency will issue an invoice for the legal entity change pursuant to Commission Regulation (EC) No 340/2008 Article 5 (Fee regulation) if the item list contains one or more payable items.

 - Items that trigger a fee during a legal entity change are: Registrations, Registration of on-site isolated intermediate, Registration of transported isolated intermediate.

 - Items that do not trigger a fee during a legal entity change are: Pre-registrations, Product and Process Oriented Research and Development (PPORD) notifications, Classification and Labelling (C&L) notifications, Inquiry notifications.